 The ink or toner that you use can break down with exposure to direct sunlight, heat, water or humidity.
 Ink usually fails before the paper during sun exposure.
 For best results use the ink and toner cartridges recommended by your printer manufacturer and be aware that exposure conditions will limit the life of your document.
 Test before use in an important project.

 All of the papers that we sell can be laminated.
 The one that performs best with lamination is PuffinPaper.
 It is a microporous paper that binds with the laminating film and resists separation.
 Before you go to the expense of buying special papers, see if your project will work by printing on regular paper and laminating it.
 We don't want you to overspend unless you need the extra performance.

 For best results, unused paper is best stored in a box or in a sealed plastic bag away from light and heat.
 Do not store these papers in contact with printed documents because they sometimes absorb ink from objects that are stored in contact with them.

 Printing on Two Sides:

 Both sides of these papers have equal printing characteristics.
-For best results, one-sided printing is recommended.
+For best results, one-sided printing is recommended when using 8 mil papers.
 When large amounts of ink are applied, such as when printing maps or bold text, two-sided printing might result in ink bleeding through the paper.
-Also, when ink becomes wet from exposure it can be mobilized.
-This can allow it to absorb more deeply into the paper (resulting in bleed-through) or transfer to the back of a sheet above it in a booklet or stack of paper.
 If you do decided to print on two sides allow a few minutes drying time between sides.
 We always recommend testing to see if your printing process will produce documents that perform well in your anticipated conditions.